KRNB

-KRNB (105.7 MHz), branded Smooth R&B 105.7, is an urban adult contemporary–formatted radio station in the Dallas–Fort Worth metroplex, owned by Service Broadcasting Corporation alongside sister station KKDA-FM.
+KRNB (105.7 MHz), branded Smooth R&B 105.7, is an urban adult contemporary–formatted radio station in the Dallas–Fort Worth metroplex, owned by Urban One alongside sister stations KBFB and KKDA-FM.
 Its studios are located in Arlington, Texas and the station's transmitter is located north of its city of license, Decatur, Texas.
 In addition to its format, it is the DFW affiliate of The Steve Harvey Morning Show and it carries a quiet storm program at night.

 History

 KRNB was first launched at 6 a.m. on September 16, 1996, with an Urban Adult Contemporary format playing R&B music, hence the call sign.
 (Coincidentally, it is the western reflection of an R&B station in Philadelphia called WRNB.)
 At the time, its only other competitor for the rest of the decade was KRBV (now KJKK), which went off the air as an R&B station in 1998 due to a transmitter problem that caused low ratings.
 In the early years of the station, it was home to The Tom Joyner Morning Show until 2002, when new competitor KSOC took over the affiliation to the show.
 (This marked the second station Tom Joyner DJ'ed in the Metroplex, as he worked at KKDA-FM before.)

 After KRBV changed formats, KRNB was the sole Urban AC for two years.
 However, due to its transmitter location, it was easier to pick up in the northern and western portions of the Metroplex, but harder to pick up in the Southern and Eastern portions, especially in the southern half of Dallas and downtown Dallas.
 In 2002, KSOC changed formats from Jammin' Oldies to Urban AC; as a result, KRNB modified its format to R&B Oldies by playing only R&B music from the 1970s to the 1980s, and changed its branding from 105.7 KRNB to Old School 105.7.
 The modification did not last long; KRNB reverted to Urban AC in 2005, changed the name back to 105.7 KR&B ("&" in place of "N") and became the home of The Steve Harvey Morning Show through Premiere Radio Networks, a division of Clear Channel.
 (Before that, Harvey used to have a morning show on KBFB by syndicate of sister station KKBT in Los Angeles).
 In 2010, KRNB rebranded to "Smooth R&B 105.7" while keeping its current format.
 Harvey's morning show was dropped in September 2018 in favor for a local morning show called "The Morning Rush" hosted by comedian Rudy Rush and reality TV personality and model Claudia Jordan.
 However, in November 2019, "The Morning Rush" was canceled, and The Steve Harvey Morning Show returned.
 Like many Urban AC stations across the country, KRNB has a nighttime Quiet Storm show.